 Every brand offers unique features to their mice.
 Everything from touch gestures to programmable buttons are available, but it’s up to you to determine which features you’ll actually use and which will be a hindrance.
 For example, “gaming” mice traditionally include a plethora of buttons for specific commands, but if you use your laptop mostly for browsing the web, these buttons could quickly become annoying.
 Thus, make sure you know what you need before deciding which type of mice best suits your needs.

 There are several possible ways for the product to be connected to your computer.
 The classic wired one offers stability and reliability but includes a bothersome cord.
 Bluetooth mice eliminate the chord, but require batteries or charging to connect and may have pairing errors.
-A mice with a USB dongle functions similarly to Bluetooth and requires batteries, but takes up one of your USB ports on the Mac which is super precious if you're on a newest MacBook model.
+A mouse with a USB dongle functions similarly to Bluetooth and requires batteries, but takes up one of your USB ports on the Mac which is super precious if you’re on a newest MacBook model.

-Best Mice for MacBook Pro: Our Picks
+The Best Mouse for MacBook Pro in 2019: Our Picks

 Please note: These choices are listed in no particular order and do not represent the individual merits of each recommendation.